flatironinstitute/masala_public/README.md

 # Masala Core library

+## Version

+Masala' Core library is currently version 0.11 (beta release).
+The full version 1.0 will be released shortly.

 ## Description

 Project Masala is an open-source successor to the Rosetta software suite, combining the best physics-based, statistics-based, and machine learning-based methods for heteropolymer structure prediction, design, analysis, and modelling.